SCHEME: Scalable Channel Mixer for Vision Transformers: Introduction

 As shown in Figure \ref{fig:teaser}, SCHEME combines the sparse block diagonal structure of the BD-MLP, and the parameter-free CCA attention module, to implement a channel mixer extremely efficient in terms of parameters.
 Ablations of the evolution of the fusion weight $1-\alpha$ learned in the CCA branch (see Fig. \ref{fig:teaser}) over training show that it gradually decays to zero during training.
 This happens consistently across all layers of the model and across model architectures.
 Hence, while the CCA is important for the formation of good feature clusters during training, it can be removed at inference without any loss, as illustrated in Table \ref{tab:cca_inference} and Figure~\ref{fig:teaser}.
 As a result, the model accuracy improves over simply using the BD-MLP mixer, but inference complexity does not.
 This leads to an extremely efficient inference setup, both in terms of parameters and FLOPs.
 Overall, the paper makes the following contributions,

 \begin{itemize} \item a study of the channel mixer of ViT MLPs, showing that dense feature mixing can be replaced by sparse feature mixing of higher internal feature dimensionality for improved accuracy, without increased complexity. \item the SCHEME module, which combines 1) a BD-MLP to enable internal feature representations of larger dimensionality than previous MLP blocks, and 2) CCA to enable the learning of these representations without cost at inference. \item various models that combine SCHEME with previous transformer architectures to achieve SOTA trade-offs between accuracy and model size, FLOPS, or throughput, such as the SCHEMEformer of Figure~\ref{acc_flops}.
-This is shown particularly effective for the design of fast transformers with small model size, of interest for edge devices, robotics, and low-power applications. \item Experiments on image classification, object detection, and semantic segmentation, showing consistent gains in accuracy for fixed computation and size. \end{itemize}
+This is shown particularly effective for the design of fast transformers with small model size, of interest for edge devices, robotics, and low-power applications. \item SCHEME is shown to be generic and easily plugged into existing ViTs to obtain a gamut of models with improved performance.
+We use it to introduce a new family of SCHEMEformer models with better accuracy/complexity trade-off than previous ViTs. \item Experiments on image classification, object detection, and semantic segmentation, showing consistent gains in accuracy for fixed computation and size. \end{itemize}